-This Lemon Chicken and Asparagus Sheet Pan Dinner is super simple.
-It’s also so full of flavor we never get tired of it!
+This Sheet Pan Dinner is super simple, and it’s also so full of flavor we never get tired of it!

 This recipe is based off the flavors of my husband’s favorite meal – Lemon Chicken Penne Pasta.
 He loves this dish so much in fact it was on the menu for our wedding.
 The only problem with that recipe is the several cups of heavy cream.